2017 Guinea Global Money Week

-Furthermore, a financial literacy game was organized at the youth center of Forécariah in which four primary schools and four high schools competed against each other.
+Furthermore, a financial literacy game was organised at the youth center of Forécariah in which four primary schools and four high schools competed against each other.

-Apart from the games, an awareness-raising session was organized for around 50 young people from Labé.
+Apart from the games, an awareness-raising session was organised for around 50 young people from Labé.
 During the session, the participants learnt about the importance of personal social and economic development and empowerment.

 Furthermore, before the launch of the Global Money Week, a competition for the best business plan took place.
 Its goal was to emphasize the importance of income generation and job creation.
 In total 12 groups of young people took part in the competition and presented their business plans.

 - Comité National de Lutte contre le Sida

 - Fundation of the First Lady of the Republic of Guinea

 - Prefecture of Forecariah

 - Central Bank of the Republic of Guinea

 - Skye Bank